1sherlynn/udemy-redux-3/README.md

 ### The Field Component

 - Field component **does not know how to show itself on the screen**, only knows how to interact with Redux Form
+- Does not know how to returnany JSX to show that Field on the screen; hence we need the component={} prop which we have to define
 - Hence the purpose of the component={} is to control how the field appears on the screen
 - It is a **function** that returns some JSX
 ```javascript